guilhermefacanha/jsf-getting-started/README.md

 After that, right click your project and select `Maven -> Update Project` (or `Alt+F5`).

-## 3. Let's create our first Controller
+## 4 - Create our first Controller

 - On `src/main/java` folder let's right click and select `New->Package` let's create a package called `controller`.
 - Right click the new package and select `New -> Class`.
 Let's name it `TaskController`.
 Our class will look like this: